 Establishing and maintaining an effective RAP Working Group

 The RAP Working Group (RWG) is considered the governing body of the RAP.
 The RWG is ultimately responsible for the development, implementation and reporting phases of a RAP.
-It is therefore important to establish an effective RWG in order to develop a RAP.

 RAP Working Group requirements